tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 ## OpenRPC

-OpenRPC is like Swagger but handles JSON Rpc specifics better:
+OpenRPC is like Swagger but handles JSON-RPC specifics better:

 * methods are recognized by actual `method` property, not by URLs
 * there is a way to specify if method supports `params` as array, object or both